Publisher: Del Rey

 Recommended Audience: Young Adult

-Everything leading up to this book fits right into the story, and all the lore from Mass Effect fits right in so the book feels like Mass Effect.
-Never did I feel detached from the world nor did I feel the book was losing ground at all.
-Drew has a way of writing by sticking in the viewpoint of each character in each scene so the scene will seem like it’s missing pieces but by the end of the chapter, that whole scene comes together in one nicely flowing cohesive event.
+Everything leading up to this book fits right into the story, and all the lore from Mass Effect fits right in, so the book feels like Mass Effect.
+I never felt detached from the world, nor did I feel the book was losing ground at all.
+Drew has a way of writing by sticking to the viewpoint of each character in each scene, so the scene will seem like it’s missing pieces, but by the end of the chapter, that whole scene comes together in one nicely flowing, cohesive event.
 This is also why the game is brilliantly paced and works so well.
-It may seem more of the same for some people but I felt each book had a very unique story, but they flowed together nicely.
+It may seem more of the same for some people, but I felt each book had a very unique story, and they flowed together nicely.

-Fans of the last two books need this one but don’t bother picking this up until you read the last two or nothing will make sense here.
+Fans of the last two books need this one, but don’t bother picking it up until you read the last two, or nothing will make sense here.
 This is exactly how video game books should be written.
-Smartly integrating new characters that run parallel to the game’s characters and story without leaving big gaps in the plot that can’t be filled by neither game or book.
+Smartly integrating new characters that run parallel to the game’s characters and story without leaving big gaps in the plot that can’t be filled by either game or book.
 This series is one of my favorite video game novel translations and stands as a masterpiece in that niche.